Vocabulary is the key to comprehension.

 Example 2 - A narrative about Templeton in Charlotte’s Web by E. B. White.
 "Templeton was a crafty rat and he had things pretty much his own way.
 The tunnel was an example of his skill and cunning. … it enabled him to get from the barn to the … trough without coming out into the open.” “...eating, gnawing, spying, and hiding.
 I am a glutton but not a merry-maker. … I am on my way to eat your breakfast, since you haven’t got sense enough to eat it yourself.”

-Philosophical question - Would it be a good idea or not a good idea to provide students with texts that are written to generally support or directly support vocabulary development and avoid texts that are misleading or not supportive?
+Would it be a good idea, or not a good idea, to provide learners with texts that are written to generally support or directly support vocabulary development and avoid texts that are misleading or not supportive?

 The process to learn words